vitaut/vitaut.net/content/posts/2026/complete-to-chars.md

 core, should shave off a few more kB for programs that print both.

-**`constexpr` `to_chars`.** Whatever happens to the runtime path, the compile-time one has to live in headers, so it wants to be small and quick to compile.
+**`constexpr` `to_chars`.** Whatever happens to the runtime path, the compile-time one has to live in headers, so its implementation needs to be compact and quick to compile.
 That is where a compact core helps: Żmij's compile-time path can use compressed tables, as `ZMIJ_OPTIMIZE_SIZE` already does, rather than the full-size tables and SIMD.

 ## The point